-We offer an innovative and unique approach to therapy at Dodini Behavioral Health that allows clients to do individual, couples, and group psychotherapy and focus on a long-term strategy for mental and emotional well being.
+We offer an innovative and unique approach to therapy at Dodini Behavioral Health that allows clients to do individual therapy, couples/marriage counseling, and group psychotherapy and focus on a long-term strategy for mental and emotional well being.
 Our co-therapy approach to couples and group allows individuals to work with both a man and a woman in the ideal setting for the most effective approach to address the given issues or goals.
 This enhances the degree of safety and security allowing people to take risks and be vulnerable as a prerequisite for intimacy, connection, and fulfillment in their lives.
 We will usually recommend that a person start therapy by doing individual sessions.
 The frequency of sessions depends on the needs and goals of the client, but we encourage weekly sessions in the beginning to establish a relationship and get a clear understanding of the goals and implement the treatment plan.

 After getting a degree of connection to the individual therapist, we very often recommend that our clients enter a psychotherapy process group with the co-therapy team.
 We believe very strongly in the combination of individual and group psychotherapy and have found it to be an extraordinarily powerful way to faster, more lasting changes for good in all aspects of our lives.
 You’ll be able to read more about our group psychotherapy approach in that section of the website.